Celebrate the Fiestas Patronales de Antigua Guatemala: A Local’s Guide to Antigua’s Patron Saint Celebrations

 Baile de los Venados folkloric dance in Antigua Guatemala for the Fiestas Patronales de Antigua

-If you’re planning your visit Antigua Guatemala in July or any other time of the year, don’t miss our full Antigua Guatemala Travel Guide for where to stay, what to eat, and how to get around.
-And if you’re coming with family, you might enjoy our list of the Best Things To Do In Antigua Guatemala With Kids this festival is one of my top picks for kids who want to learn through travel.
+If you’re planning your visit to Antigua Guatemala in July or any other time of the year, don’t miss our full Antigua Guatemala Travel Guide for where to stay, what to eat, and how to get around.
+For everything else happening in Antigua that month, my guide to Antigua’s festivals and celebrations covers the full calendar.
+And if you’re coming with family, you might enjoy our list of the Best Things To Do In Antigua Guatemala With Kids, this festival is one of my top picks for kids who want to learn through travel.

 What Are the Fiestas Patronales de Antigua Guatemala and Why Is Santiago Apóstol So Important?

-The Fiestas Patronales de Antigua Guatemala are a now a month long celebration that honors Santiago Apóstol, the patron saint of the city.
+The Fiestas Patronales de Antigua Guatemala are now a month-long celebration that honors Santiago Apóstol, the patron saint of the city.
 If you’ve visited Antigua before, you’ve probably seen his statue in the Catedral de San José, right in the heart of the city.
-But during July that quiet statue becomes the center of parades, processions, fireworks, and celebration.
+But during July, that quiet statue becomes the center of parades, processions, fireworks, and celebration.

-What makes this celebration special isn’t just the scale — it’s the heart.
-Locals spend weeks preparing a wide variety of events from the Convites the Gigantes (Giants) and vibrant folk dances performed in Santiago’s honor, to beauty peagents and concerts with both traditional and popular music.
+What makes this celebration special isn’t just the scale, it’s the heart.
+Locals spend weeks preparing a wide variety of events, from the Convite de los Gigantes (Giants) and vibrant folk dances performed in Santiago’s honor, to beauty pageants and concerts with both traditional and popular music.
 You’ll see families wearing traditional clothing, schools marching in the parade, and musicians playing marimba in every corner.

 While Holy Week in Antigua Guatemala is the most famous religious event here, July’s festival has a much more local feel.
 It’s less crowded, more relaxed, and still incredibly moving.